PvtTwinkle/Notes/git/git-notes.md

 ### `git revert`
 Resets a repository back to a specific commit by creating a new commit with the reversed changes (Safer than `git reset`)
 - Uses same syntax as `git reset`
+### `git clone`
+Get a local copy of an existing repository using a URL.
+- Git initializes a new repository on your machine, giving you the full git history of the repository
 ## **Best Practices:**
 1. Atomic Commits: When possible, a commit should encompass a single feature, change, or fix.
 	- Keep each commit focused on a single thing